 Commandment 2: "we write to them to abstain from things polluted by idols" (Acts 15:20).
 "Now while Paul waited for them in Athens, his spirit was provoked within him when he saw that the city was given over to idols...Then Paul stood in the midst of the Areopagus and said...'God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
 Nor is He worshipped with men's hands, as though He needed anything'" (Acts 17:16,22,24-25).
 "Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man--and birds and four footed animals and creeping things" (Romans 1:22-23).
 "But now I have written to you not to keep company with anyone named a brother, who is...an idolater" (I Corinthians 5:11).
 "Neither... idolators...will inherit the kingdom of God" (I Corinthians 6:9-10).
 "And do not become idolaters as were some of them...Therefore, my beloved, flee from idolatry" (I Corinthians 10:7,14).
 "And what agreement has the temple of God have with idols?"
 (II Corinthians 6:16).
 "Now the works of the flesh are evident...idolatry" (Galatians 5:19,20).
 "For this you know that no...idolater, has any inheritance in the kingdom of Christ and God" (Ephesians 5:5).
 "Therefore put to death...covetousness, which is idolatry" (Colossians 3:5). "you turned to God from idols" (I Thessalonians 1:9).

 Commandment 3: "they are all under sin...Whose mouth is full of cursing and bitterness" (Romans 3:9,14).
+"You who make your boast in the law, do you dishonor God through breaking the law?
+For "the name of God is blasphemed among the Gentiles because of you," as it is written" (Romans 2:23-24).
 "Let all...evil speaking be put away from you" (Ephesians 4:31).
-"But now you yourselves are to put off all Thessalonians e:...blasphemy, filthy language out of your mouth" (Colossians 3:8). "they may learn not to blaspheme" (I Timothy 1:20).
-But know this, that in the last days perilous times will come: For men will be...blasphemers" (II Timothy 3:1,2).
+"But now you yourselves are to put off all these:...blasphemy, filthy language out of your mouth" (Colossians 3:8). "they may learn not to blaspheme" (1 Timothy 1:20).
+But know this, that in the last days perilous times will come: For men will be...blasphemers" (2 Timothy 3:1,2).

 Commandment 6: "being filled with all unrighteousness...murder" (Romans 1:29).
 "You shall not murder" (Romans 13:9).
 "Now the works of the flesh are evident...murders" (Galatians 5:19,21). "the lawless and insubordinate...murders...manslayers" (I Timothy 1:9).